treerachai/selfbot-6/README.md

 status - sets your status to what you specify

+discrim - finds users with the same descriminator that you specify (helpful for discrim rerolling)

 Using just the prefix then a message will send the message in an embed

 [For other aliases to commands, look into app.js under the command switch, should be pretty obvious]